Student Rights and Responsibilities (Code of Conduct)

 This is more particularly described in the University Policy on Academic Integrity.

 - Refusing to accept financial obligations incurred as a student enrolled at the University.

 (The university is empowered to refuse to register, graduate, or release records of

-any student who is delinquent in his/her obligations to the university.)
+any student who is delinquent in their obligations to the University.)

 - Viewing, possessing, or distributing child pornography.

 - Counterfeiting or violating copyright laws.

 - Illegal or inappropriate use of Fredonia's network or computers.
 This is more particularly

 described in the Computer and Network Usage Policy.